-Savannah Guthrie Announces Matt Lauer's Firing In An Emotional Video On NBC's 'Today' Show
+Savannah Guthrie Reported Matt Lauer’s Firing On-Air In An Emotional Video

 Matt Lauer's abrupt termination from NBC News immediately made headlines on Wednesday morning.
 In an emotional moment on the Today show, his co-hosts Hoda Kotb and Savannah Guthrie reported Lauer's firing on-air for alleged "inappropriate sexual behavior" toward a colleague.

 Guthrie quoted much of a memo sent to staff by NBC News' chairman Andy Lack.

 On Monday night, we received a detailed complaint from a colleague about inappropriate sexual behavior in the workplace by Matt Lauer.
 It represented, after serious review, a clear violation of our company's standards.

 Guthrie also noted that she and Kotb had only learned of Lauer's termination that morning, and did not know anything more than the information that had been released thus far to the public.